|

 Day 5: June 2, 2002

-We rode the Henry Pigeon Express to the oversea railroad built by Henry Flager 1912-1935 it is the eighth wonder of the world.
+We rode the Henry Pigeon Express to the Overseas Railroad, which was built by Henry Flagler from 1912 to 1935.
+It is the eighth wonder of the world.

-Pigeon Key Museum - Located on Pigeon Key, where Flagler railroad workers lived, this museum houses memories of the railroad’s construction.
-The museum is actually a restored home where several families lived during the construction era and through the years.
-Today, hundreds of postcards and early photos of the island are on display inside the home.
+Pigeon Key Museum—Located on Pigeon Key, where Flagler railroad workers lived, this museum houses memories of the railroad's construction.
+The museum is actually a restored home where several families lived during the construction era and throughout the years.
+Today, hundreds of postcards and early photos of the island are displayed inside the house.
 A display model of the Seven Mile Bridge details the construction process.

 MM 47, Oceanside, Marathon, FL